Skip to Content

 When the COVID-19 pandemic hit the United States, United Way chapters across the country led efforts to help our communities respond and recover.
 Here in Metro Detroit, United Way for Southeastern Michigan launched the COVID-19 Community Response Fund, raising more than $15 million to support hundreds of nonprofits, child care facilities, school districts and grassroots groups serving hundreds of thousands of families across the region.

-Hosted our sixth annual Women of Influence Summit.
-Since its inception in 2017, this event has raised nearly $1 million to support early childhood education in Southeastern Michigan.
+Hosted our eighth annual Women of Influence Summit.
+Since its inception in 2017, this event has raised more than $1 million to support early childhood education in Southeastern Michigan.